SebastianZug/RoBiMo_Trop_DataSet/index.md

 ## Measurements

-In the course of the project, XXX measurements were taken with the multimodal measurement system.
+In the course of the project, XXX measurements were taken with the multi-modal measurement system.
 Our focus was on the autonomous recording of variables both during the day and at night.

 | Location                                                       | Daylight | Night |
 | -------------------------------------------------------------- | -------- | ----- |